PlatONnetwork/platon-hash/docs/quickstart.rst

 If you're not sure, choose "pycryptodome" because it supports pypy3.

-You can find a full list of each currently supported backend in :mod:`eth_hash.backends`.
+You can find a full list of each currently supported backend in :mod:`platon_hash.backends`.

 Install
 ----------